Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 Generally, payment received for the provision of any services, regardless of whether they are a primary or secondary activity of the business, should be reported as Income from services.

 Where the business receives payment for agricultural work performed on behalf of another business on a commission, contract or fee basis only, (i.e. where the business does not own the inputs to production or the goods produced), such payment should be reported as Income from services.
 Agricultural services may include:

 - The work of a self-employed farm hand.

 Other examples of Income from services include:

 - Management fees/charges from related and unrelated businesses;

 - Repairs and maintenance service (Please note that, if a business providing repairs and maintenance services, invoices customers for parts and service separately, income from both parts and service is included in Income from services).

-Some equipment, e.g. machinery or vehicles, may be hired either with or without operator/driver.
+- Distinction: "Wet" and "dry" hire: Some equipment, e.g. machinery or vehicles, may be hired either with (wet) or without (dry) operator/driver.
 This distinction, sometimes referred to as "wet" and "dry" hire, determines how this type of income should be reported.

 - Where the business derives income from hiring out equipment with operator ("wet" hire), the income should be reported as Income from services;